Robo3D/User-Manuals/docs/source/operation/index.rst

    2. On the bottom dock, tap on search
    3. Enter “Robo App”
    4. Tap on the Robo App
-   5. Tap download on the right of the icon, and rate us 5 stars if you like it
+   5. Tap download on the right of the icon, and rate us 5 stars if you like it!

 -----------
 Connecting your iOS device to your Robo C2